-The Chairman was pleased to present certificates for completion of the NASACRE Training for SACRE membership to Carol Nicholls and Arfan Rashid and congratulated them on their achievement.
-Rani Bilkhu had also completed the training but was not present at the meeting.
+The Chairman was pleased to present certificates for completion of the NASACRE Training for SACRE membership to Carol Nicholls and Afran Rashid and congratulated them on their achievement.
+Rani Bilkhu had also completed the training but was unable to attend the meeting.